-Request for Payment should be emailed to admin@nbrc.gov.
-Once NBRC receives the request it will be processed and a staff member will follow up with the grantee if necessary.
+Request for Payment should be emailed to admin@nbrc.gov with the NBRC grant number and grantee name in the subject lien of the e-mail.
+Once NBRC receives the request it will be processed, and a staff member will follow up with the grantee if necessary.
 If there are no issues, the request will be forwarded on for the payment to be electronically transferred to the grantee's bank account using the ACH information you provide.
 When the request is processed, the recipient will receive an email acknowledging the request.
 After this email the grantee can expect to receive payment within 10 business days.